The 12-step ISO Certification process explained.

 - Download the ISO Certification Process Infographic

 ISO Certification Process Overview

-Our infographic will take you through that process and answer some frequently asked questions, including:
+Our infographic - click image to get a copy - will take you through that process and answer some frequently asked questions, including:

 - What is the nature of the ISO 9001 certification process?

 - Are all Certification Bodies the same?

 - How long will our ISO 9001 Certification last?

 - How often will we be audited?

 - Is the ISO 9001 certification process different from other ISO management system standards?